All About BREW

 Beagle Rescue, Education and Welfare of Northern Virginia, Inc. (BREW) was founded in February 1999 by Laura Charles Johnson in response to the growing number of beagles in the DC area who needed help.
 Ms. Johnson had worked in rescue for more than a year before founding BREW.
 As Laura became more involved in rescue, she learned most breeds were represented by local rescue groups.
 Beagles were the exception.
 BREW became incorporated in February of 1999 and received its non-profit determination from the IRS in April of 2000.

 Teresa Bridgman and Cheryl Porpora joined Ms. Johnson as members of the Board in 1999 and retired from the Board in 2005.
 Claudette Towe joined the Board in May 2001 and resigned her position in 2005.
+Mary Lou Ranck joined the Board in May 2002 and was joined by Missy Curry.
+Missy resigned in 2010.
+Laura Johnson retired from BREW in September, 2017.
+Mary Lou Ranck is now the Director of BREW.

 BREW is dedicated to rescuing and re-homing beagles.
 The main focus is beagles in shelters that are faced with imminent euthanasia.
 BREW works with shelters and animal control facilities throughout the Mid-Atlantic area.
 We adopt beagles to local families and have also placed beagles in homes in VA, MD, WV, DC, PA, DE, NY, NJ, and MA to name a few.